SMSourov/yt-dlpPS/README.md

 This repo contains the PowerShell file that I use to download an YouTube video with the help of [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 It makes everything easier for me.
 I don't have to type everything everytime.
 Powershell v7, FFmpeg, FFprobe is needed to use this.

+### Keep in mind, this is optimized for the selected resolutions up to 4k.
+You shouldn't have any problems downloading videos up to 4k.
+For 8k, you have to manually configure some options.
+The selected default resolution is 1920x1080.

 Put `yt-dlp` in the folder where you will run this script and make a folder named `bin`